 During GAA matches, the field to the south of the GAA pitch acts as an overflow parking area.
 During other times this area is often used as an informal playing pitch.
-This are has now been zoned for new residential use.
-However, the area is included within the confines of the overall Masterplan for this area.
-As part of the Masterplan, alternative locations for parking associated with the GAA pitch are identified (please see Section 6 for details).
+This area has now been zoned for new residential use.